Alexandria Ocasio-Cortez: Israel–Palestine

 Ocasio-Cortez opposed funding cuts in January 2024 to the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) over allegations that certain staff members participated in the Hamas attacks.
 She boycotted Israeli prime minister Benjamin Netanyahu's 2024 speech to Congress, calling him a war criminal.
 She condemned the Lebanon electronic device attacks.

-When asked what the Biden administration could have done better in the situation, Ocasio-Cortez said it could have enforced its red line on the Rafah offensive, investigated its weapons shipments to Israel, provided heavier sanctions in response to the occupation of the West Bank, and "rein in" Netanyahu.
+When asked what the Biden administration could have done better in the situation, Ocasio-Cortez said it could have enforced its red line on the Rafah offensive, investigated its weapons shipments to Israel, imposed tougher sanctions in response to the occupation of the West Bank, and reined in Benjamin Netanyahu.
 Later, she criticized the Biden administration's support of Israel and again called for an arms embargo.

+Ocasio-Cortez has criticized pro-Israel lobbying organizations, particularly AIPAC, for their influence on U.S. electoral politics and foreign policy, calling AIPAC "racist and bigoted".

+During a panel discussion at the 62nd Munich Security Conference in Germany on February 13, 2026, Ocasio-Cortez said the situation in Gaza was "enabled by U.S. policy" and that the U.S. has a legal obligation to enforce its laws governing military assistance, including the Leahy laws.
+She argued that unconditional aid to Israel had contributed to avoidable civilian deaths, including women and children.

+In May 2026, Ocasio-Cortez condemned a candidate for Congress from San Antonio who vowed to imprison "Zionists" in ICE custody.

+In July 2026, Ocasio-Cortez voted for Thomas Massie's unsuccessful amendment to prohibit funding for Israel under H.R.
+8595 and reduce the Foreign Military Financing Program by $3.3 billion.